 2019 was a transformative year for Influencers and content creators, especially in Ireland.

-We see these shifts ultimately positive for the industry overall.
-In the case of like counts, this will go a long way in minimising some of the more toxic effects of social media on young people, but also from the network’s perspective, will potentially reduce the burden of posting, with the knowledge that the engagement level on a post isn’t as visible.
+We see these shifts as ultimately positive for the industry overall.
+In the case of like counts, this will go a long way in minimising some of the more toxic effects of social media on young people.
+But also from the network’s perspective, will potentially reduce the burden of posting, with the knowledge that the engagement level on a post isn’t as visible.

 While traditionally Influencer marketing hadn’t always been held to the same standards when it came to business metrics, the removal of like counts may lead to engagement being less of a factor, and a greater need for content creators to demonstrate ROI in 2020.

-In late 2019, Facebook also expanded their Brand Collabs Manager platform for Instagram, that can help (as you may guess) identify creators to engage with as part of your campaigns.
-This may be especially valuable for Micro Influencers who have a smaller but specific audience focused on a particular topic or industry.
-For small-medium businesses looking to engage for a specific objective rather than a blanket awareness campaign, 2020 could be the year you start experimenting with influencer marketing.
+In late 2019, Facebook also expanded its Brand Collabs Manager platform for Instagram, which can help (as you may guess) identify creators to engage with as part of your campaigns.
+This may be especially valuable for Micro-Influencers who have a smaller but specific audience focused on a particular topic or industry.
+2020 could be the year you start experimenting with influencer marketing.
+Especially for small-medium businesses looking to engage for a specific objective rather than a blanket awareness campaign.

 5. Linkedin will Evolve

-Following the acquisition by Microsoft in 2016 for $2.6 billion, we’ve seen a host of new features on the industry insights, talent search and sales navigator tools.
+Following the acquisition by Microsoft in 2016, we’ve seen a host of new features on the industry insights, talent search and sales navigator tools.

-While Linkedin is an invaluable tool for professionals and organisations, it’ll be important for Linkedin to overcome some of the negative stereotypes that have formed: overly sale-focused messages, click-bait content and an overall lack of quality are often complaints levelled against the professional network.
+Linkedin is an invaluable tool for professionals and organisations.
+It’ll be important for Linkedin to overcome some of the negative stereotypes that have formed: overly sales-focused messages, click-bait content and an overall lack of quality are often complaints levelled against the professional network.
 This drop in quality is natural and happens with every social platform as it reaches a critical mass of users, currently at 575+ Million.

 Personal brands have really succeeded on Linkedin, with the feed often more tailored to people rather than company pages.
 Overall this makes sense and is something to take advantage of.
 It can also make it harder for company pages to break through and drive significant reach.

-We see 2020 as a year of evolution for Linkedin, and Linkedin Groups is key to this.
-Groups offers brands an opportunity to create a more authentic relationship with a current or potential customer, and with the topic of conversation focused around a collective area of interest, engagement will be higher than it would be otherwise.
+We see 2020 as a year of evolution for Linkedin, and Linkedin Groups are key to this.
+Groups offer brands an opportunity to create a more authentic relationship with a current or potential customer, and with the topic of conversation focused around a collective area of interest, engagement will be higher than it would be otherwise.